zapier/visual-builder/docs/_cli_docs/docs.md

 `afterResponse` middleware ([docs](#using-http-middleware)), which provides a hook for processing all responses from HTTP calls.
 Second is `response.throwForStatus()` ([docs](#http-response-object)), which throws an error if the response status indicates an error (status >= 400).
-We automatically call this method before returning the response, unless you set `skipThrowForStatus` on the request or response object.
+Since v10.0.0, we automatically call this method before returning the response, unless you set `skipThrowForStatus` on the request or response object.
 The last tool is the collection of errors in `z.errors` ([docs](#zerrors)), which control the behavior of Zaps when various kinds of errors occur.